sshyran/gif2html5-plugin/readme.txt

 set_option( 'gif2html5_api_url', 'https://my-web-app.herokuapp.com/convert' );
 ```

-If you've chosen to secure your web application with an API key (the GIF2HTML5_API_KEY setting described [here](link-to-description), then you will also need to set the `gif2html5_api_key` option.
+If you've chosen to secure your web application with an API key (the GIF2HTML5_API_KEY setting described [here](https://github.com/fusioneng/gif2html5-app#configuration)), then you will also need to set the `gif2html5_api_key` option.

 ```PHP
 set_option( 'gif2html_api_key', 'secret-api-key' );